lafengnan/excel-export/ReadME.md

   + combo(Array) - The cell would be chosen not input
   + translate(Annotation) - Details refer @Translate annotation
 * **Translate**
-  This annotation provides two string value for map one specified value to another literal value for easy read, ex 0 translated to 未支付.
+  This annotation provides two string to map one specified value to another literal value for human read, eg. "0" translated to "未支付".
   + key - The raw value of data in model
-  + value - The value to display in excel
+  + value - The literal string to display in excel

 ### 0X01 Dependency